frank-895/personal_wine_journal/README.md

 ## Project Goals

-Allow users to maintain a private journal of wines they have consumed or purchased.
+Allow users to maintain a private journal of wines they have consumed or purchased. *This website is developed in raw HTML, CSS and JavaScript and intended purely as a learning exercise.* It also acts as a proof of concept, while allowing us to understand the key underlying components of a webpage.

 Users can:
 - Upload photos of wine bottles.